top of page

 • pregnancy-related nausea is being managed under GP/midwife guidance

-• take a multivitamin or energy supplement that already contains B6
+• take a multivitamin or energy supplement that already contains B6, particularly PMS, stress, energy or hormone balance blends, which often contain high doses.

 • notice tingling, numbness or burning sensations - signs that B6 may be too high